 Coming May 2022

-After being postponed for more than two years due to COVID-19, ACT is planning on bringing 'Noises Off' to the stage in May of 2022.
+After being postponed for more than two years due to COVID-19, ACT is planning on bringing 'Noises Off' to the stage in May of 2023.
 For a farce about how things can go awry in theatre, what better example of life imitating art!
 Written by Michael Frayn, this show presents the madcap misadventures of a touring troupe of actors, their bitingly sarcastic director, and their overworked crew as they attempt to rehearse and perform a flop of a farce entitled Nothing On.
-Tickets will available eventually at www.ticketpro.ca and at the Florence Simmons box office.
+Tickets will available in the spring at www.ticketpro.ca and at the Florence Simmons box office.

 'Noises Off’, by Michael Frayn offers a plethora of challenges to any amateur or professional theatre group.
 The action is fast paced, the props fly across the stage and the entire set needs to be moved….. twice.
 The plot tracks a motley group of thespians trying to put on a touring show… in which nothing goes according to plan.
 Action and intrigue, both on and off stage, play a major role in this farce.
 So does the slamming of seemingly endless doors in the two-story set – a set that is so central to the story, it might deserve top billing!
 Nonetheless, ACT (a community theatre) decided they were up for the challenge.